 There is no universal ideal when it comes to mattresses.
 A sleeper’s body weight, shape, and preferred sleep position will determine their preferred mattress firmness and thickness.
-To avoid subjectivity and instead provide customized information that applies to specific individuals, the Tuck team evaluated the Latex for Less Mattress with sleep testers of different body weights and preferred sleep positions.
+To avoid subjectivity and instead provide customized information that applies to specific individuals, our team evaluated the Latex for Less Mattress with sleep testers of different body weights and preferred sleep positions.

 Lightweight Sleepers – Less than 130 lbs.

 Our lightweight sleepers much preferred the medium side of the Latex for Less Mattress, which rates 5 on the 10-point firmness scale.
 This side provided good support for lightweight sleepers lying on their backs and stomachs.
 The mattress is a bit firm for side sleepers in this weight category, however, and some might find they experience compression in their hip and shoulder areas.

 The Latex for Less Mattress will feel firm to many lightweight sleepers, even when on the medium side.
 Lightweight sleepers who prefer firm mattresses will likely enjoy this, while others might find it too firm.

 Average Weight Sleepers – 130 to 230 lbs.

 Our average-weight sleep testers felt supported by the Latex for Less Mattress when lying on their backs and stomachs.
 Average-weight sleepers also experienced decent spinal alignment when lying on their sides.